Kaya Scodelario: Career

 In April 2010, Scodelario confirmed her casting as Cathy in an adaptation of Wuthering Heights directed by Andrea Arnold.
-The film premiered at the Venice Film Festival in September 2011 to generally positive reviews, and Scodelario was hailed as a "heart-wrenching revelation".
+The film premiered at the Venice Film Festival in 2011 to generally positive reviews, and Scodelario was hailed as a "heart-wrenching revelation".
 Wuthering Heights also played at several other international film festivals, including the 2011 Toronto International Film Festival, the London Film Festival, and the 2012 Sundance Film Festival.

 In 2011, she signed on to play Sally Weaver in a British thriller, Twenty8k.
 The film was released in September 2012.
 In late June, Scodelario announced that she had signed on to star in Now Is Good with Dakota Fanning.
 The film is based on Jenny Downham's novel Before I Die, about a teenage girl with leukaemia who makes a list of things to do before she dies.
 She portrays Zoey, the protagonist's best friend.
-In late September 2011, Scodelario filmed a television serial for BBC One, True Love, an improvised series comprising five stand-alone episodes, each covering a different love-related dilemma.
+In September 2011, Scodelario filmed a television serial for BBC One, True Love, an improvised series comprising five stand-alone episodes, each covering a different love-related dilemma.
 She is cast in the third storyline as Karen, the love interest of her teacher, portrayed by Billie Piper.

 In January 2012, Scodelario made her first American film, The Truth About Emanuel, in Los Angeles.
 She stars as the title character, Emanuel, a troubled 17-year-old girl who babysits her new neighbour Linda's "baby", which is actually a very lifelike doll.
-It had a limited Release on 10 January 2014.
+It had a limited release on 10 January 2014.
 In April 2012, Scodelario shot a cameo appearance for the film Spike Island.
 She also participated in an advertising campaign for Korean jewelry brand J. Estina.
 In 2013 she starred in the four-part Channel 4 drama series Southcliffe, which tells the story of a fictional English town devastated by a spate of shootings, exploring the tragedy through the eyes of a journalist and those close to the victims.